Rockmount A.F.C.

 Rockmount Association Football Club is an Irish association football club based in Whitechurch, County Cork.

 Their senior men's team currently plays in the Munster Senior League.
+They are the current Munster Senior League and FAI Intermediate Cup Champions having won both titles back to back in the 2021–22 and 2022–23 seasons respectively.
 They have also competed in the FAI Cup, the League of Ireland Cup, the FAI Intermediate Cup and the Munster Senior Cup.
 They have previously played in the Cork Athletic Union League.
 The club also fields teams in various junior and youth leagues.
 Their schoolboy section regularly fields up to ten teams in the Cork Schoolboy's League.

 History

 Early years

 Rockmount A.F.C. was formed in 1924 in the Commons Road area of Cork city.
 The club was named after a local big house, Rockmount House, after the owner agreed to purchase some gear for the club.
 In 1924–25 the club entered a team in Cork City Minor League and in 1926–27 the club won its first trophy – the Munster Youth Cup.
 The 1926–27 season also saw the club enter a team in the Munster Junior League.
 Other members of this league included Cork Bohemians, Fordsons, Cobh Ramblers and Mallow United plus two clubs who shared their name with future League of Ireland clubs, Cork Celtic and Cork City.
 League success initially eluded Rockmount but they did win the Munster Junior Cup in both 1929–30 and 1932–33.
 In 1935 club activities were suspended.
 However Rockmount A.F.C. was revived in 1951–52, initially as a schoolboy team.
 In 1955–56, a junior team was also entered in the Cork Athletic Union League.
 Rockmount finished as runners up in the Cork AUL in 1959–60, 1965–66 and 1967–68 before they won the title in 1975–76.
 In 1967–68 they also won the Cork AUL's main league cup competition, the AOH Cup.
 In the final they defeated Everton 2–1 in a replay after the first game finished 3–3.